openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 There are the following new endpoints:

 * Issuance Initiation Endpoint: An endpoint exposed by the wallet that allows an issuer to initiate the issuance flow
-* Nonce Endpoint: this endpoint provides the RP with a nonce it will include in verifiable presentations sent to the authorization endpoint
 * Credential Endpoint: this is the OAuth-protected API to issue verifiable credentials
 * Deferred Credential Endpoint: this endpoint is used for deferred issuance of verifiable credentials